pilarcormo/Preprint/output.md

 </table>

-**Table 1**.
-Measurement of the correlation between the homozygous SNP density in several out-cross and back-cross experiments and a theoretical normal distribution.
-Analysis of variance and distribution shape.
+**Table 2**.
+Hypothetical candidate mutations obtained by SDM in out-cross and back-cross experiments and real mutation positions.
+(For simplicity, the 151 candidate positions predicted for sup#1 were not itemised here).

 <table>
   <tr><th>Sample <th>Type of cross</th><th>Chromosome</th><th>Mutated gene and position</th><th>Number of candidate mutations</th><th>Hypothetical candidate mutations from SDM</tr></th>